parthnarkar/MindSphere/server/README.md

 # MindSphere — Server

-This document describes how to run and test the Flask server used by the MindSphere project.
-It is intended for local development, CI checks, and deployment (for example to Vercel serverless functions).
+This document describes how to run, test, and deploy the Flask-based backend used by MindSphere.
+It's focused on local development, CI checks, deployment (e.g., Vercel), and practical production considerations.

+Summary
+- Quick local dev steps (venv, install, env)
+- How to run tests and recommended health checks
+- Deployment notes (Vercel and general)
+- Security, observability, and CI advice

+---

 ## Quick start (local)

-1. Create a virtual environment and activate it (PowerShell):
+1. Create and activate a virtual environment (PowerShell):

 ```powershell
 cd server